Why choose this course

 We are ranked in the top 10 for business and economics in the United Kingdom by the Times Higher Education World University Rankings 2020.

 What you will study

-Our MSc Economics and Finance course combines expertise and practical knowledge from both our School of Economics and Surrey Business School.
+Our Economics and Finance MSc combines expertise and practical knowledge from both our School of Economics and Surrey Business School.
 As a student on this course, you’ll apply advanced core-economic principles to the context of business and corporate finance, while mastering the complexities of the banking and financial systems.

-The structure of this course comprises four core modules and four elective modules, split between our School of Economics and Surrey Business School.
+The structure of this programme comprises four core modules and four elective modules, split between our School of Economics and Surrey Business School.
 This combination will provide you with knowledge of macro and micro-economic theory, financial economics and financial econometrics.
-It will give you the opportunity to tailor the course according to your own interests and career aspirations.
+It will give you the opportunity to tailor your studies according to your own interests and career aspirations.

 The University provides its students with leading facilities, including our recently renovated Library and Learning Centre and a range of computer labs across campus.

 For students on this course, a designated computer lab is located at the heart of the School of Economics.
 You’ll have access to specialist software and have the chance to work and learn together with your peers.

 Masters students will be able to build strong relationships with their designated supervisors, while working towards their dissertations over the second part of year.

 Our supervisors also offer support in the form of reference letters for future job opportunities and will do so for many years to come.